Standard Brewing Method

 Start by removing the metal filter from the Lid and set aside (you may or may not want to use it).
 It will probably fall out of the Lid when it gets warm because of thermal expansion if you don’t remove it.

 Add the desired amount of coffee.
-Depending on your taste preference this will probably vary between 12 to 15 grams (about 4oz to 5oz).
+Depending on your taste preference this will probably vary between 12 to 15 grams (about 4oz to 5oz) for medium and dark roasts.

 If you want a recommended weight of coffee for your first use, use -

-We recommend a medium grind (roughly the same a pre-ground coffee).
+We recommend a medium-course grind.
 You can vary from this to suit your taste, but if you go too fine the coffee will be too tightly packed and the expansion will choke the flow.
 If you go too course, the flow rate will be too high and the coffee will be under-extracted.

 Level coffee and add Filter Plate